BleepLabs/Audio/README.md

 Digital combine - For simple digital distortion<br>

-Laxy mixer setup -  "mixer1.gain(.25,.25,.25.25)" and "mixer1.gain(.25)" can be used to setup all inputs to .25
+Lazy mixer setup -  "mixer1.gain(.25,.25,.25.25)" and "mixer1.gain(.25)" can be used to setup all inputs to .25

-Varible delay - Interpolated delay time gives tape like response. <br>
+Variable delay - Interpolated delay time gives tape like response. <br>

 Sample and Hold - Allows for smooth bitcrushing at arbirtarty rates and classic s&h modulators.<br>